Closed-Sleet/TGS-Dev/README.md

 They also came up with a lot of ideas that were later implemented.
 **They deserve praise though their role might not seem significant to you.**

-### None of this could have been done without the many developers who made and open sourced all the mods used in the pack.
+### None of this could have been done without the many developers who made and open sourced all *(Most) the mods used in the pack.
 Please scroll through the mods list and take a look at any of their stuff.